-Your state Department of Education may have a specific policy regarding procedures for missed related services – perhaps for student absence, other activities (like school assemblies), school holidays, etc.
+Your state Department of Education may have a specific policy regarding procedures for missed related services – that addresses provider absence or when a provider is engaged in other activities.

 Check your state Department of Education website for policies or to find a contact and number you can call to ask questions.

 Missed sessions or interrupted services could constitute a denial a FAPE.